adonislive/QuarmDocker/README.md

 Thanks to surron, darius, kicnlag, solar, and secrets for framework, ingenuity, grounding, advice, and space to code.
 Thanks to Starrlord for Quality Assurance testing.

 Based on code frame from [EQMacEmuDockerHub](https://github.com/jcon321/EQMacEmuDockerHub).

----

-## Changelog

-### v0.997
-- **Status tab** — Added server name field to change the name shown at server select (previously hardcoded as "New Devbox Server")
-- **Status tab** — Added login marquee field to change the scrolling message shown at the login screen (previously hardcoded as "Welcome to EQMacEmu")
-- **Status tab** — App version number now displayed in the top-right corner
-- **Status tab** — Era change confirmation dialog now prominently warns that a server restart will disconnect all players, and notes that characters in restricted zones will be moved to East Commons on next login
-- **Status tab** — Era dropdown no longer reverts to the server value while the user has a pending unsaved change
-- **Admin Tools** — Fixed God Mode toggle to correctly use the `account` table (`flymode`, `gmspeed`, `gminvul`, `hideme`) instead of the non-existent `invulnerable` column
-- **Pro Tools** — Fixed Give Item to use the correct general inventory slot range (slotGeneral1–8, slots 22–29); previously used 23–30 causing items to be placed in wrong slots
-- **Pro Tools / Player Tools** — Fixed item and NPC search to handle backtick characters and match names whether the user types a space or underscore (e.g. "Flowing Black Silk" finds "Flowing_Black_Silk")
-- **Player Tools** — Move to Zone now shows a prominent warning when the target character is online, explicitly noting that this feature is designed for offline use and that proceeding may crash the server
-- **Network tab** — Removed Test Port 6000 button
-- **Advanced tab** — Open Docker Desktop now locates the executable via the Windows registry and all drive letters rather than assuming `C:\Program Files`; falls back to Start Menu launch if not found